xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] Dev pause mechanic fails to update controls.
+I think controls are in... actually, they might be in globalTicker, which would kinda explain the frame-perfect thing you need for it to actually work.
+- [ ] The dev controller is separate from the virtual gamepads, but I'm not sure if it's different enough.
+If I moved the VGp update to scene, but left DevKb update in global...
+I'm not even sure I ~can~ do that.

 - [ ] Scene has a property called 'resources' which should be equivalent to Game.loader.resources, but I never use it.
 I think I never use it.

 - [x] Add pause and frame incrementer